This post contains affiliate links.

 The wind blows away the heat from the flame and also draws the heat away from the sides of your pot or pan thus increasing your cooking time.
 However, you can avoid this from happening by using a low cost, lightweight windscreen to protect the flames from the wind.

-• Large Size: Ohuhu Stove Windscreen is enough to provide wind protection and big enough for both gas backpacking stoves as well as wood...
+- Large Size: Ohuhu Camp Stove Windscreen is enough to provide wind protection and big enough for both gas backpacking stoves as well as wood...

-• Design Detail: The bottom vent allows airflow circulation.
-Built in pegs to secure wind shield into ground, ensure the stove windshield...
+- Design Detail: The bottom vent allows airflow circulation.
+Built in pegs to secure wind shield into ground, ensure the camping stove...

-• Flexible: Ohuhu stove windshield has 10 removable plates to fit different size of stove.
+- Flexible: Ohuhu camp stove windscreen has 10 removable plates to fit different size of stoves.

 You can also place your stove near a natural wind block like rocks or downed trees to protect from the wind.
 Just make sure that you’re far enough away from any flammable items to avoid potential damage.